seiteta/digital-garden/content/ai-score.md

 - [AI:8 - AI as Sole Creator](https://authorshipindicators.org/scorecards/aim-8/)
 - [AI:9 - Fully Machine-Generated](https://authorshipindicators.org/scorecards/aim-9/)

 They also include nice donut charts to illustrate each item on the scale.
 It's funny to see how close the name of our scales are: ai/number vs AI:number.
 The idea must have been floating in the noosphere.

 Anyway, I'm sunsetting my ai/Score and will use the AI:M Score from now on.

-Cause you know, standards…
+We have enough standards…

 ![[https://imgs.xkcd.com/comics/standards.png]]